Habitat Conservation Specialist

-Trevor works with landowners to survey invasive species, and provides weed education to Washington County residents.
+Trevor works with Washington County residents to reach their conservation goals.
 Having spent his youth searching for lizards, snakes, and spiders along the Rio Grande River in the Southwest, he learned to love the trees, creeks, and berries of the Pacific Northwest after moving here in middle school.

 On the weekends you can find Trevor looking for swimming holes along the Sandy River, identifying new plants, or trying to improve his mediocre guitar skills.